Shobhit-Dwi/sql-leetcode-solutions/README.md

 # 🧠 SQL LeetCode Solutions

 Welcome to my personal collection of SQL solutions for LeetCode problems.
-This repository showcases my problem-solving approach, clean SQL practices, and commitment to improving my data querying skills for roles like:
+This repository showcases my problem-solving approach, clean SQL practices, and commitment to improving my data querying skills.

-- Data Analyst
-- Business Analyst
-- SQL Developer
-- BI Analyst
+---

+## ✅ Authenticity Note
+All SQL solutions in this repository were written by me from scratch.
+I used AI (ChatGPT) only to help with folder formatting, naming, and generating README files to save time — not to write queries.
+The purpose of this repo is to track my learning and serve as a resource for others.

 ---